Fort Wayne in Allen County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1994.

 Location.
 41° 4.857′ N, 85° 8.28′ W. Marker is in Fort Wayne, Indiana, in Allen County.
-Marker is on E. Main Street, on the right when traveling west.
+It is on East Main Street, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Fort Wayne IN 46802, United States of America.
+Marker is at or near this postal address: 209 E Main St, Fort Wayne IN 46802, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Major General Anthony Wayne (here, next to this marker); Journal Gazette Building (within shouting distance of this marker); Barr And Columbia (about 400 feet away, measured in a direct line); This Barr And Columbia Street Intersection (about 400 feet away); The Elektron Building (about 500 feet away); The First Police Station (about 500 feet away); The Wabash And Erie Canal (about 500 feet away); The Transfer Corner (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Major General Anthony Wayne (here, next to this marker); Journal Gazette Building (within shouting distance of this marker); Barr And Columbia (about 400 feet away, measured in a direct line); This Barr And Columbia Street Intersection (about 400 feet away); The Elektron Building (about 500 feet away); Takaoka and Fort Wayne Time Capsule (about 500 feet away); The First Police Station (about 500 feet away); The Wabash And Erie Canal (about 500 feet away).
 Touch for a list and map of all markers in Fort Wayne.